WP Cron is Not Working Correctly. Scheduled Backups Do not Work

 Do You Use the Litespeed Webserver?

-Have a look at this article if you are using the Litespeed webserver and your wp cronjobs do not work.
+Look at this article if you use the Litespeed web server and your wp cronjobs do not work.